dmlc/dgl/docs/source/guide/training-graph.rst

    Batched Graph

-One can call :func:`dgl.batch` on a list of graphs as in the following example:
+The following example calls :func:`dgl.batch` on a list of graphs.
+A batched graph is a single graph, while it also carries information about the list.

 .. code:: python